salimane/rediscluster-py/README.rst

 Partitioning Algorithm
 ----------------------

+rediscluster doesn't used a consistent hashing like some other libraries.
 In order to map every given key to the appropriate Redis node, the algorithm used, based on crc32 and modulo, is :

 ::